China–Vietnam relations: First Indochina War and Vietnam War

 In 1960, China became the first country to recognize the National Liberation Front (the Viet Cong) in Vietnam.
 Ho Chi Minh and Mao Zedong frequently characterized the bilateral relationship as "comrade plus brother".
 In 1963, Liu Shaoqi praised the strength of the relationship, stating, "Our friendship has a long history.
 It is a militant friendship, forged in the storm of revolution, a great class friendship that is proletarian internationalist in character, a friendship that is indestructible."

-Vietnam was an ideological battleground during the 1960s Sino-Soviet split.
-After the 1964 Gulf of Tonkin incident, Chinese premier Deng Xiaoping secretly promised the North Vietnamese 1 billion yuan in military and economic aid if they refused all Soviet aid.
+During 1964 to 1969, China reportedly sent over 300,000 troops, mostly in anti-aircraft divisions to combat in Vietnam.
+However, the Vietnamese communists remained suspicious of China's perceived attempts to increase its influence over Vietnam.

+From 1960 to 1978, China sent aid $20 billion worth of aid to Vietnam.
+The aid was not a loan and no repayment was asked.
+In 1964, North Vietnamese leaders requested Chinese help in combatting malaria, which had become an increasing health problem following the war.
+Mao supported a major effort (Project 523), which included leveraging grassroots knowledge and folk remedies.
+These efforts led to the discovery of artemisinin.

 In response to U.S. bombing of North Vietnam, China launched the Resist America, Aid Vietnam campaign.
 The campaign themes denounced U.S. imperialism and promoted Vietnamese resistance.
 Local communist party cadre organized mass meetings and street demonstrations, and millions of people across the country marched in China to support the campaign between February 9 and February 11, 1965.
 The communist party also expanded the campaign into cultural media such as film and photography exhibitions, singing contests, and street performances.

 During the Vietnam War, the North Vietnamese and the Chinese had agreed to defer tackling their territorial issues until South Vietnam was defeated.
 Those issues included the lack of delineation of Vietnam's territorial waters in the Gulf of Tonkin and the question of sovereignty over the Paracel and Spratly Islands in the South China Sea.
 During the 1950s, half of the Paracels were controlled by China and the rest by South Vietnam.
 In 1958, North Vietnam accepted China's claim to the Paracels and relinquished its own claim; one year earlier, China had ceded White Dragon Tail Island to North Vietnam.
 The potential of offshore oil deposits in the Gulf of Tonkin heightened tensions between China and South Vietnam.

 Vietnam disapproved of China's efforts to improve relations with the United States.
 Prime Minister Phạm Văn Đồng asked Mao Zedong to cancel the 1972 visit of United States President Richard Nixon to China, but Mao declined.